matthew-vance/empora-code-sample/README.md

 # Empora Code Sample

 This code sample is a CLI tool that reads addresses from a CSV file and corrects them using a third-party API.
+Most of the information about the project can be found in this readme but there are also some comments throughout the code that explain the logic in more detail.

 ## Requirements